 2. Layered With A Coat

 I don’t usually have a chance to layer sweaters and coats (thank you, Florida)!
 When I visited Philadelphia two years ago, I took advantage of the weather and wore a bright coat over an oversized sweater.
 I made sure that I cuffed it over the coat for a more polished look and matched a hair scarf to make my outfit feel a bit more cohesive.
 I tend to button up my coat when it’s cold outside, but I’ll sometimes sacrifice some warmth for the sake of what I’m wearing!
-Sweater: Old Navy, $40.
+Sweater: Amazon.

 3. Tucked Into Pants